hulksunil/PC-Remote/README.md

 MY MAIN ISSUE WAS POOR WIFI CONNECTIVITY (It really makes nothing work).
 It made my phone and my computer keep switching between wifi hidden networks (like 2.4GHz or something)

 If device not showing in xcode or flutter, try running flutter devices.
 Try removing trust from computer using your phone and then trusting it again.
 Ensure developer options are enabled.

+ONE MORE THING
+Ensure that your server network is on discoverable.
+My windows PC was set on public network meaning it was automatically hiding itself from other devices on the network.
+Since I was home, I changed its network profile to private network and it worked instantly!